-It has been said that physical evidence is mute because it cannot talk unlike witnesses.
-But as compared to testimonial evidence, it has certain advantages.
+evidence, it has certain advantages.
 Witnesses rely on their memory to give a credible testimony.
-Physical evidence, as long as it exists, is found and interpreted correctly, is credible as it is not affected by the fallibility of human memory, a reality which the court has recognized to be a scientific fact.18 Witnesses can be misled, can perjure themselves or their testimony muddled by emotions whereas physical evidence is objective and cannot lie.
+Physical evidence, as long as it exists, is found and interpreted correctly, is credible as it is not affected by the fallibility of human memory, a reality which the court has recognized to be a scientific fact.
+Witnesses can be misled, can perjure themselves or their testimony muddled by emotions whereas physical evidence is objective and cannot lie.
 A well-established standard for courts in ascertaining credibility is this test:

 For evidence to be believed, it must not only proceed from the mouth of a credible witness but must be credible in itself such as the common experience and observation of mankind can approve as probable under the circumstances.
 The test to determine the value of the testimony of a witness is whether such is in conformity with knowledge and consistent with the experience of mankind.
-Whatever is repugnant to these standards becomes incredible and lies outside of judicial cognizance.19
+Whatever is repugnant to these standards becomes incredible and lies outside of judicial cognizance.

 This standard of "common experience and observation" is subjective and judges can benefit from evidence with scientific underpinnings.
-It has been held that pure eyewitness testimony of witnesses, who initially could not identify accused but years after could do so after a highly suggestive process of presenting suspects, is not credible and cannot prove guilt beyond reasonable doubt.20
+It has been held that pure eyewitness testimony of witnesses, who initially could not identify accused but years after could do so after a highly suggestive process of presenting suspects, is not credible and cannot prove guilt beyond reasonable doubt.